iszczesniak/cpp/categories/index.md

 The example below is a modified above example: we changed function `f`, so that it takes an argument by value, and returns by value its parameter.
-The parameter of function `f` is constructed with the prvalue returned by function `g`, and so a constructor is elided.
+The parameter `p` of function `f` is constructed with the prvalue returned by function `g`, and so a constructor is elided.
+The variable `s` of the main function is constructed with the prvalue returned by function `f`, and so a constructor is elided.
-However, the construction of the return value of function `f` cannot be elided, because

 ```cpp
 {% include_relative elide2.cc %}